Comp211-FA24/lab-00/README.md

 ### `hello.c` requirements

 The purpose of `hello.c` is to slightly extend the book's (*C Programming Language*) implementation of the same program on Page 9.
-Your implementation should print `Hello, world.` on one line, `Welcome to C!` on another line.
+Your implementation should print `Hello, world.` on one line and `Welcome to C!` on another line.
 This is case and punction-sensitive.
-It should then return `EXIT_SUCCESS`; to return `EXIT_SUCCESS` you will need to import `stdlib.h`, the header file which defines this constant.
-When main returns `EXIT_SUCCESS`, it indicates the program completed successfully via a success exit status.
+It should then return `EXIT_SUCCESS`.
+To return `EXIT_SUCCESS`, you will need to import `stdlib.h`, the header file which defines this constant.
+When `main` returns `EXIT_SUCCESS`, it indicates the program completed successfully via a success exit status.
 We will explore the idea of exit statuses later this semester.
-Additionally, in 211 we expect all function return types to be defined and main should return an `int` that represents a signed integer value.
+Additionally, we expect all function return types to be defined, and `main` should return an `int`, a signed integer value.

 ### Compiling and executing

-You can compile and execute your program with the following shell commands:
+Compile and execute your program with the following shell commands:

 ```sh
 gcc -Wall hello.c